- 2020 Virtual Awards Ceremony

 Theatre Journal is a quarterly, peer-reviewed journal.
 For over seven decades, Theatre Journal's broad array of scholarly articles and reviews has earned it an international reputation as one of the most authoritative and useful publications of theatre studies available today.
-Drawing contributions from noted practitioners and scholars, Theatre Journal features social and historical studies, production reviews, and theoretical inquiries that analyze theatre and performance around the world.
+Drawing contributions from noted practitioners and scholars, Theatre Journal features book and production reviews, online resources, historical studies, and theoretical inquiries that analyze theatre and performance around the world.
 For more information about submissions, see our author guidelines page.